Josh Dasilva: 2022–23 season

-2024–2025
+2023–2025

 Following his first appearance of the 2023–24 season, in Brentford's second match of the campaign, Dasilva missed more than four months due to a hamstring injury.
 He returned to match play with a start in a 1–1 FA Cup third round draw with Wolverhampton Wanderers on 5 January 2024.
 Following three further appearances, he suffered a season-ending "significant" injury to the anterior cruciate ligament, medial collateral ligament and meniscus in his right knee in training in early February, for which he underwent surgery.
 On 17 May 2024, it was announced that Dasilva had signed a new one-year contract, with the option of a further year.
 Dasilva underwent two further operations and missed the entire 2024–25 season.

+2025–2026

-Despite being out of contract, he continued his rehabilitation with the club during the 2025 off-season and into the 2025–26 regular season.
+Despite being out of contract, Dasilva continued his rehabilitation with the club during the 2025 off-season and into the 2025–26 regular season.
 On 23 October 2025, Dasilva signed a new contract, running until the end of the 2025–26 season, with the option of a further year attached.
-By November 2025, he had returned to solo outdoor training.
+By February 2026, Dasilva had returned to "modified" training with the first team squad.
+On 2 May 2026, he made his first appearance since 31 January 2024, as a substitute late in a 3–0 win over West Ham United.
+Dasilva made one further substitute appearance prior to the end of the 2025–26 season and the club exercised its one-year option on his contract.

+Dasilva played a full part in the 2026–27 pre-season, until suffering a hamstring injury during an U21 match early in the regular season.

 International career

-Dasilva was a part of the England U19 squad which won the 2017 UEFA European U19 Championship and made three appearances in the tournament.
+Dasilva was a part of the England U19 squad which won the 2017 UEFA European U19 Championship and he made three appearances in the tournament.
 He appeared in each match of the U20 team's 2017–18 Under 20 Elite League campaign and was a late inclusion in the squad for the 2019 Toulon Tournament.
 Dasilva won five caps and scored one goal for England at U21 level, all in 2021 UEFA European U21 Championship qualifying matches.
 In February 2020, Dasilva stated that he would be open to playing for Angola and in May 2023, he was contacted by DR Congo.

 Personal life

 Dasilva is of Angolan descent.
-He attended Beal High School in Redbridge, London.
+He is a Christian and was baptised in May 2025.
+Dasilva attended Beal High School in Redbridge, London.